frederic-perez/AmE-dictionary/data/idioms.md

 __shift gears__ :four: To quickly or abruptly change what one is doing or discussing.
 __shifty__ _A shifty shakedown artist._
 __shill__ __1__ _n_ Someone who promotes or endorses some product, service, event, etc., in an extravagant, misleading, or insincere manner in return for money or some other self-interest.
 Originally referred to someone who poses as a satisfied customer in order to lure other people into engaging in a swindle or con. _I’m not a shill for their amusement park or anything, I just genuinely think everyone would love going there!_ __2__ _v_ To promote, endorse, or advertise something in such a manner. _I never trust anyone shilling for alternative medicines or miracle cures._
+__shindig__ A raucous or festive party or celebration. _We’re having the entire neighborhood around this Saturday for a big end-of-year shindig._
 __shine (one) on__
 __shine (someone) on__ _Don’t shine me on._
 __shine a light__ :three: When someone says they want to “shine a light on” an issue, they are expressing a desire to draw attention to it, often to raise awareness about important topics or problems.